-The Company established the Corporate Governance Committee on 15 March 2016.
-The chairman of the committee is Mr. Chan Kin Mei Stanley, our non-executive Director.
-Other members include Mr. Lau Wai Kwok, our chief executive officer and executive Director, Mr. Wong Chu Kee Daniel, our chairman and non-executive Director and Mr. Au Yu Chiu Steven who is an independent non-executive Director.
-The written terms of reference posted on the GEM website and on the Company's website.
+The chairman of the committee is Mr. Chan Kin Mei Stanley, a non-executive Director.
+Other members include Mr. Lau Wai Kwok, our chief executive officer and executive Director, Mr. Wong Chu Kee Daniel, our chairman and non-executive Director and Mr. Au Yu Chiu Steven, an independent non-executive Director.
+The written terms of reference of the Corporate Governance Committee are posted on the GEM website and on the Company's website.